saisree27/Maelstrom/README.md

   <img src="maelstrom-logo.png" />
 </p>

 UCI-compliant Golang chess engine in development from scratch.
-This is my first experience coding in Go, and so far it's been awesome!

-## Watch games
+## Play/watch games
-Maelstrom often plays on Lichess, and you can watch recent or live games and view ratings [here](https://maelstrom-monitor.netlify.app/)!
-You can check out the source code of the monitoring website [here](https://github.com/saisree27/maelstrom-website).
+Maelstrom often plays on Lichess [here](https://lichess.org/@/Maelstrom-Chess).
+Please feel free to challenge the engine on lichess whenever it is online.

 ## Features
  - Fast bitboard move generation (magic bitboards for sliding pieces)
- - Iterative deepening principal variation search
+ - Iterative deepening principal variation search with aspiration windows
- - Null move pruning and transposition table
- - Move ordering with captures, history, and killer heuristic
+ - Move ordering with MVV-LVA, history, and killer heuristic
+ - Transposition table
+ - Null move pruning
+ - Static null move pruning
  - Late move reductions
+ - Check extensions
+ - Razoring
- - Quiescence search
+ - Quiescence search with delta pruning
- - Evaluation utilizing material, piece square tables, pawn structure, and more
+ - Evaluation utilizing PeSTO tapered evaluation, mobility, and pawn structure
+ - Time management
  - UCI protocol implementation, so you can run the engine using a UCI-supported GUI such as [CuteChess](https://github.com/cutechess/cutechess/releases).

 ## Releases
-I have included binaries for Windows, MacOS, and Linux in the Releases section.
-This is currently Maelstrom's first release (v1.0.0), and I would welcome any bugs or problems reported through the Issues tab!

-Maelstrom is also playable on Lichess!
-You can play against it [here](https://lichess.org/@/Maelstrom-Chess).
-Maelstrom accepts both casual and rated play of all time controls.
-Maelstrom plays with an opening book on Lichess to allow for some more varied positions.
+Release v1.0.0 is downloadable in the "Releases" tab. v2.0.0 will be posted shortly as there have been several improvements and fixes since v1!

 ## Building from Source
 Clone the repository, then run `go build maelstrom/main.go`.
 The engine binary will be built into the project root folder as the binary `main`.
-Run this executable to start the CLI, which uses the UCI-protocol.
+Run this executable to start the CLI, which uses the [UCI-protocol](https://official-stockfish.github.io/docs/stockfish-wiki/UCI-&-Commands.html).
 Enter the following commands to run the engine on starting position from binary:

 ```